kengoon/Automator/README.md

 # WELCOME TO AUTOMATOR BETA

 ### This programm is able to create automations on your system.
-### This programm is only an experimantal release; infact it works
-very well on Windows wether in linux did not works always correctly
+### This programm is only an experimantal release; infact it works very well on Windows wether in linux did not works always correctly

 ### Aviable languages:
   * Italiano
-  * Caming soon: English
+  * English

 ### Tested with these systems:
   * windows10 (build 19043.1237)